About Open Source Election Technology

 Has a nice sound, doesn’t it?
 But it’s more than just a sound bite.
 Its real stuff people can see, touch, and try.
 And here is why.

-The OSET Foundation is all about making elections and voting systems open source in order to increase accuracy, transparency, verification, security, and ensure ballots are counted as cast.
+The OSET Foundation is all about making elections software technology publicly owned open source in order to increase verification, accuracy, security, and transparency (in process), and ensure that ballots are counted as cast.
 The work is all about integrity in elections.

 The OSET Foundation was established in November 2006 by a couple of concerned technologists in the Silicon Valley as a California non-profit corporation dedicated to the public benefit.
-Originally, and until 2013 the organization was known legally as the Open Source Digital Voting (“OSDV”) Foundation and its name began to evolve in October 2013 following the IRS final determination of our tax-exempt status after a record-breaking six (6) year prosecution of our status application.
+Originally, and until 2013 the organization was known legally as the Open Source Digital Voting (“OSDV”) Foundation and its name evolved in October 2013 following the IRS final determination of our tax-exempt status after a record-breaking six (6) year prosecution of our status application.
 Foundation is now becoming "Institute" to reflect the reality that we are focused on education, development and research of election technology innovation (and actually, we are not a grant making organization.)
 You can learn some more about our history here.

 About Our Mission

 The result, ElectOS, is emerging as a Framework of public election technology freely available for any jurisdiction to adopt, adapt, and deploy forelections.

 We use the principles of open source development and high assurance systems in a meritocratic environment at the TrustTheVote Project.